 Telemedicine has hit the road and it’s solving real problems at every turn.
 It’s breaking the physical constraints of aging healthcare facilities and expanding the reach of shrinking, and retiring, staff.
 It’s spreading the arms of healthcare delivery into rural areas and into the homes of patients previously isolated.
 Telemedicine is the 21st-century solution to healthcare obstacles that stymie delivery.
-It has been a long time coming and too-long-delayed.
+It has been a long time coming and too long-delayed.
 Across the country, healthcare systems are turning to telemedicine to solve issues they have been wrangling with for years and they are experiencing serious success.

 Perhaps the most obvious application of telemedicine is the way it can expand care already available in ambulances.
 Now they are becoming mobile stroke units that can span the countryside and deliver care better, faster, cheaper care while improving quality.
 Immediate care can mean better outcomes.
-Healthcare systems who are jumping in feet first are experiencing the benefits of telemedicine on the road.
+Healthcare systems that are jumping in feet first are experiencing the benefits of telemedicine on the road.

 Mayo Clinic in Jacksonville, Florida has added video conferencing technology to its ambulances to provide rapid stroke care while patients are being transported to the hospital.
 While first responders are rushing the patient to the emergency room, neurologists can be present virtually in the ambulance.
 They conduct real-time assessments of the patient when time is of the essence.
 In a situation that is literally life or death, every minute saved is a minute in the patient’s favor.
 As a study in Stroke said, “Time is brain”.
 Every minute that a stroke is left untreated, the patient loses 1.9 million neurons”.The video conferencing system in the Mayo Clinic mobile units is secure and HIPAA compliant.
 It allows neurologists, first responders and patients to see and talk to one another.
 Using the National Institutes of Health Stroke Scale to gauge the severity of a stroke, neurologists can determine the best treatments for the patient even before he or she arrives at the door of the ED.